7 Fun Adidas Facts

 Jun 21, 2021

-Adidas is an iconic sportswear brand with a rich history dating back to the 1940s.
+The company was founded by Adolf "Adi" Dassler who made sports shoes in his mother's scullery or laundry room in Herzogenaurach, Germany after his return from World War I. Adidas is an iconic sportswear brand with a rich history dating back to the 1924.
+Another reason why we love the roaring 20s!
 We love this brand for its sneakers and apparel.
-Here are 7 facts about Adidas.
+More fun facts about Adidas below;

 1. Adidas Park tree